-Successful completion of the certificate requires a "C" grade or better in each of the courses listed above.
+Successful completion of the certificate requires a "C" grade or better in each of the courses listed.

-Course Number & Name Prerequisites Credits CIS 150 - Network Technology 4 CIS 155 - Principles of Operating Systems 3 CIS 152 - Introduction to Cybersecurity CIS 150 3 CIS 252 - Windows Server Configuration CIS 150 4 CIS 259 - Computing and Network Security CIS 150 4
+Course Number & Name Prerequisites Credits CIS 150 - Network Technology 4 credits CIS 155 - Principles of Operating Systems 3 credits CIS 152 - Introduction to Cybersecurity CIS 150, which may be taken concurrently 3 credits CIS 252 - Windows Server Configuration CIS 150 4 credits CIS 259 - Computing and Network Security CIS 150 with a grade of "C" or better 4 credits

 All general education requirements necessary for graduation are met through the courses in the program as indicated above.
 Students who wish to take courses that differ from the general education courses indicated above must complete a course substitution request form.
-To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Registration Forms link, then choose Requirement link.
+To access the form, login to the MyCCP portal, and in the Student tab, under Electronic Forms, click on the Records and Registration Forms link, then choose Request For Course Substitution Of Graduation Requirement link.
 A more detailed explanation of the College's general education requirements is also available.